Piorp2/Sketchbook/README.md

 	<br/>
 	</div>
 June 7 2023:<br/>
 	<b>- Boat's are now in the game!
 Find it on the dock near the loop ramp.
 This is just the first version.
-Scroll to the bottom of the page to see all plans for the boat</b>
+Scroll to the bottom of the page to see all plans for the boat feature!</b>
 	<br/>
 	<br/>
 # 📒 Sketchbook